riyazahuja/cLean/README.md

 1.  **DSL (`CLean/GPU.lean`)**: Users define kernels in Lean.
 2.  **DeviceIR (`CLean/DeviceIR.lean`)**: The DSL is elaborated into a simplified intermediate representation (DeviceIR).
 3.  **Verification (`CLean/Verification/`)**:
-    *   DeviceIR is translated to a verification-friendly IR (`KernelSpec`).
+    *   DeviceIR is translated to a verification-friendly IR (`KernelSpec`) used to reason about thread interactions and memory accesses.
-    *   Verification Conditions (VCs) are generated and proved using Lean's tactic framework.
+    *   Verification Conditions (VCs) for safety (race-freedom, barrier uniformity) are generated and proved using Lean's tactic framework.
+    *   Prototype support for functional correctness specifications is being built on top of the same semantic and IR layer.
 4.  **Code Generation (`CLean/DeviceCodeGen.lean`)**: DeviceIR is compiled to CUDA C++.
 5.  **Execution (`CLean/GPU/ProcessLauncher.lean`)**:
     *   The CUDA code is compiled to PTX using `nvcc`.